Love in a Cold Climate: Synopsis

 Lady Leopoldina "Polly" Hampton is the only child of the supremely aristocratic and very rich Earl of Montdore and his wife, Sonia.
 Lady Montdore is a product of the minor ranks of the aristocracy and her marriage to an earl is regarded as a social coup on her part.
 She is depicted by Fanny as an avaricious, greedy snob, but not without charm.
 Her thrusting personality, allied to her husband's impeccable social standing, riches and political influence makes her a formidable woman.
 Lady Montdore, unbeknownst to Lord Montdore, takes advantage of her husband's reputation to forward her own career as a hostess and manipulator of her social circle.
-Their daughter is Polly, whom Fanny loses contact with when Lord Montdore is sent as Viceroy of India.
+Their daughter is Polly, with whom Fanny loses contact when Lord Montdore is sent as Viceroy of India.

 Fanny receives an invitation to visit the Montdores upon their return from India.
 She has great affection for Polly, but Polly reveals little of herself.
 Polly has "come out" in India and as a beautiful and socially important debutante is expected to have a very successful season in London.
 However, Polly consistently demonstrates a total lack of interest in the London season and all of the men she meets.
 She is hoping that "in a cold climate", society will be less interested in love affairs.
 Lady Montdore is exasperated by her daughter's apparent indifference to love and marriage.
 "Important" potential suitors acknowledge that Polly is very beautiful, but find her cold and aloof.
 Polly reveals to no one that she has been in love with her uncle, "Boy" Dougdale (the husband of her paternal aunt), since she was 14.
 Boy is snobbish and sexually rapacious; his many affairs are common knowledge to both his wife and society at large.
 Fanny and her Radlett cousins have long suspected that the sexually ambiguous Boy has paedophilic tendencies, and he is a joke amongst Fanny's cousins for his inappropriate touches and "lecherous" behaviour towards young girls.
 Polly marries Boy shortly after her aunt's death, causing a scandal in her social circle and distressing her parents deeply.
 Unbeknownst to Polly, Boy has been Lady Montdore's lover for many years.
 She is excluded from her father's will upon her marriage and she and Boy ostracised from society.
-They move to Sicily for several years.
+They move to Sicily, where they remain for several years.